petervaro/prelude/README.md

 char buffer.
 It will write as many bytes as it can before it hits the bound of the passed buffer or reaches the end of the representation.
-If buffer is not `NULL` and length is not `0` it is guaranteed that the string in the buffer will be a NULL-terminated C string.
+If buffer is not `NULL` and length is not `0` it is guaranteed that the string in the buffer will be a null terminated C string.

 ```C
 size_t